 2. Wear your sunglasses on

-Many people with migraines are oversensitive to bright lights.
+Many people with head pain are oversensitive to bright lights.
 Quick exposure to blazing sunlight can instigate a migraine attack later in the day.
 Wear on your sunglasses when you go outdoors or even when you’re just inside the house and can’t draw curtains to block the sunlight.

 3. Switch your perfume scent

 Most migraineurs are also sensitive to strong smells.
-According to a small study, 95% of migraineurs say perfume sparks their migraine attacks.
+According to a small study, 95% of migraineurs say perfume sparks their head pain attacks.
 If you experience sensitivity with strong-scented perfumes, you can switch to a milder scent that does not irritate your sense of smell so you can avoid intense migraine headaches.
-Other known odors that can trigger migraines are from smoke, gasoline, cleaning products, and foods with a strong smell.
+Other known odors that can trigger head pain are from smoke, gasoline, cleaning products, and foods with a strong smell.

 4. Use rose-colored tinted glasses